juanchok12/Concentration-of-Banking/README.md

 *	Data wrangling: Setting master data frames, pivoting, concatenating dataframes that develop plot ready data frames.
 *	Uploads data frames into Github repository.

-Data pipleline is set to be executed every quarter, effectively automating the updating of the plots in the "Consolidated Assets" tab of the data app.
+The data pipleline is set to be executed every quarter, effectively automating the updating of the plots in the "Consolidated Assets" tab of the data app.

 ### Data for mergers and acquisitions: <br>
 Two datasets were utilized to construct a viable network plot model of the biggest 4 commercial banks in the U.S. (here referred to as the Big Four):